Theatre and PerformanceFind a programme

 |English language requirements||

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-There is a lively postgraduate community in Theatre which runs a seminar series of visiting postgraduate researchers, and also shares research through regular reading groups and termly symposia of current postgraduate research.
-The department has a programme of research seminars and public talks, and strong partnerships with regional theatre and performance companies and arts organizations.
+There is a lively postgraduate community in the department, which runs a seminar series delivered by visiting postgraduate researchers, as well as sharing research through regular reading groups and termly symposia of current postgraduate research.
+The department has a programme of research seminars and public talks, and strong partnerships with regional theatre and performance companies and arts organisations.

 Professor Simon Jones, (Professor), Contemporary British performance and theatre; performance and philosophy; performance theory and work; pragmatics of creativity in theatre; writer and director of Bodies in Flight theatre company.

 Dr Katja Krebs, (Senior Lecturer), Construction of dramatic traditions; early 20th-century European performance practices; historiography; translation and adaptation; translation and theatre practice.

 Dr Eleanor Rycroft, (Lecturer), Early modern theatre and performance practices; gender; practice-based research in restaging; social and political contexts of early modern theatre.